Broadband Expansion Bill aimed to be introduced during 2020 session

 “If you (private sector) didn’t know whether or not you were ever going to get an approval, you may never look at deploying a project”.

-“If they (patients) live in area with no cell service, they have to leave their home and go to another area where they can transmit that information,” said Christy Franklin, director for the Neuroscience Center at St. Mary’s.
+“If they (patients) live in an area with no cell service, they have to leave their home and go to another area where they can transmit that information,” said Christy Franklin, director of the Neuroscience Center at St. Mary’s.

-Franklin also said the state has a lot of shortages in medical specialist, and patients in rural areas depend on Tele-Health technology for treatment, and she hopes Linville’s Bill will help address that.
+Franklin also said the state has a lot of shortages in medical specialists, and patients in rural areas depend on Tele-Health technology for treatment, and she hopes Linville’s Bill will help address that.

 It has been estimated that about 40 percent of West Virginia is either under-served by broadband or has no service at all, and Linville hopes his Bill will take a chunk out of that number.